udou-furniture/MERN-Part-A/README.md

 Clara is a graphic designer and Nick runs a printing studio.
 They both have basic computer literacy and several devices each.
 They are professional, have no kids, are balanced between career and social lives.
-The have some discretionary cash, more so through wise spending rather than high income, through their household income is $130K per year.
+They have some discretionary cash, more so through wise spending rather than high income, though their household income is $130K per year.
 They rent an apartment, do not own a car, and have two dogs.

 #### Maria

 Late 30’s.
-Has young family, and is working part time.
+Has young family and is working part time.
-Setting up a home, in the house she and her partner recently bought in the suburbs.
+Setting up a home in the house she and her partner recently bought in the suburbs.
 Money isn’t super abundant but she appreciates quality and the value of organisation and design and will invest in things that last.

 #### Brendan